HersheyTaichou/CodeBible/Windows/Repair trust.md

 ## Leave and re-join the domain

 These commands will require an active connection to a domain controller (On-site or VPN) and they recommend a reboot between, but it is not required.
-These commands also invalidate local cached domain credentials, so a connection to a DC will be required for the user to sign back in.
+These commands also invalidate locally cached domain credentials, so a connection to a DC will be required for the user to sign back in.

 The easiest way to do that remotely is: